anewton1998/syt/README.md

 # syt

+This crate provides "things" for [serde_yml] or "serde_yml" things.
+It is mostly a bunch of hacks consisting of the following:

-This crate provides a function to append YAML documents to a YAML file, and to lazy load YAML documents from files.
+* Functions to append YAML documents to a YAML file.
+* An iterator to lazy load multiple YAML docs from the same file.
+* A writer that inserts YAML comments based on a callback.

-## Example
+## Example of appending and lazy load YAML docs

 ```rust